stavros11/Review-Aspects-App/README.md

 ![spacyparser](https://github.com/stavros11/Review-Aspects-App/blob/fix_readme/screenshots/spacyparser.png?raw=true)
 **TODO:** Use a smaller sentence in this figure.

-the aspect `restaurant` is identified with a positive score.
+the aspect `restaurant` is identified with a positive (+1) score, while the aspect `location` is given a negative (-1) score.
 The way we identify such aspects starts with a predifined lexicon of positive and negative words that people usually use when they are expressing opinions.
 When a word from our lexicon is found in a review, we explore its relation to other words using spaCy's depedency parser and we find aspects using these relationships.
 Each aspect is given a +1 score if it is associated with a positive opinion word or a -1 score for negative.
 In some cases a higher or lower score may be assigned if words such as `very`, etc. are used.
 If the same word is identified as an aspect multiple times in a single review then individual scores are summed.

 Using this procedure a dictionary (`collections.Counter`) that maps word aspects to their score is extracted for each review.